Saturday, May 21, 2011

 1988: "Shattered Dreams" from Johnny Hates Jazz may not have been able to reach #1 on the regular chart but it was the #1 song in Adult Contemporary radio, which was beginning to be the most reliable chart of popular music tastes.

-1992: Icon Johnny Carson chose Bette Midler to be the one and only guest on his last episode of The Tonight Show on NBC-TV.
+1992: Icon Johnny Carson chose Bette Midler to be the one and only guest and his final guest of The Tonight Show on NBC-TV.
+Carson then bid farewell to his million of fans the following night with just him on stage and clips of The Tonight Show highlights.

 1994: Aaliyah moved to #1 on the R&B chart with "Back & Forth", where she would stay for three weeks.